8 items matching your search:

 Journal Article | May 2019

 Background: Child marriage is associated with adverse reproductive health outcomes, and the practice is still alarmingly common.
-Together with ...
+Together with efforts ...

 Child marriage, Reproductive health, Health care services, Health-seeking behaviour, adolescent health, Nepal